NuclearLighthouseStudios/WhateverDSP/README.md

 ```

-If you have `dfu-util` installed the resulting binary can be flashed onto the board by connecting it to your computer via USB, holding down the "Boot" button while powering it up and running `make dfu`.
+If you have `dfu-util` installed the resulting binary can be flashed onto the board by connecting it to your computer via USB, holding down the "Boot" button while plugging the 9V DC power in, and running `make dfu`.

 Want to learn more?
-Tough luck, there is no documentation yet.
-But I'm working on it…
+[We're working on the documentation in the Github wiki](https://github.com/NuclearLighthouseStudios/WhateverDSP/wiki).

 In the meantime, why not check out the [examples repository](https://github.com/NuclearLighthouseStudios/WhateverDSP-Examples) or [come chat with us on IRC](https://github.com/NuclearLighthouseStudios/WhateverDSP#chat).

 ## Setting up VSCode